 Tips for taking the Viazul bus in Cuba

 Luggage: if a luggage guy behind a counter asks for your bag so he can put it on the bus, tell him you’ll do it yourself.
 It’s not that the service is unsafe, my bag did make it onto the bus, but it will cost you 50 cents.
 Not a lot, but for the sake of putting it on the bus myself, I’d rather keep my money.
 Scam, scam, scam!
 Tourists only: Viazul buses are for tourists only.
 As such, they are a dull way to go.
 Pack a book and some music because you won’t be striking up many local conversations during the ride.

 The second time was more successful.
-My casa particular owner recommended a driver, the fee didn’t increase on arrival, I got door to door service in a modern car and the ride through the mountains to Ceinfuegos with A/C, reggae music and occasional stops at miradors (look-outs) and aunties and old school friends’ houses along the way made it the much more interesting journey…even if the fuel gauge was on empty the entire ride!
+My casa particular owner recommended a driver, but the fee didn’t increase on arrival, I got door-to-door service in a modern car and the ride through the mountains to Cienfuegos with A/C, reggae music and occasional stops at miradors (look-outs) and aunties and old school friends’ houses along the way made it the much more interesting journey…even if the fuel gauge was on empty the entire ride!

 Apart from taking the Hershey Train from Havana to Matanzas (near Varadero), I personally wouldn’t touch the train network in Cuba because it is super slow compared to the bus network (often taking four to five times longer to take the same journey) and generally arrives at inconvenient hours in the middle of the night or early morning.
 However, Seat 61 is an excellent site if you’re after more details.